 While every company is unique, most tech hiring flowcharts share recurring steps from headcount planning to onboarding.
 Here's what the key stages look like for a typical software or ML engineer hire:

-1. Workforce Planning & Requisition The process begins when a team identifies a staffing need.
-The hiring manager submits a job request, Finance confirms the budget, and leadership approves the level and timeline.
-A decision diamond asks: “Budget approved?” with paths to proceed or revise the request.
+The process starts when a team identifies a hiring need.
+The hiring manager submits a request, Finance confirms the budget, and leadership approves the scope and timing, ensuring alignment before moving forward.

 Recruitment Process Flowchart for Tech Hiring